Bobby Petrino: Arkansas

 Once Petrino resigned from the Falcons, he and Long negotiated a contract calling for Petrino to be paid $2.85 million per year for five years; it was later extended to seven years before Petrino formally signed.

 The Razorbacks ended the 2008 season with a record of 5–7 (2–6 in the SEC); The two conference wins were over Auburn, and a last second win against LSU in the annual Battle for the Golden Boot.

 Under Petrino, the Razorbacks showed significant improvement in the 2009 season with analysts from both ESPN and CBS regularly citing starting quarterback Ryan Mallett as one of the most impressive collegiate quarterbacks in the country.
 The Razorbacks came close to upsetting the No. 1-ranked Florida Gators on October 17, 2009.
 That game culminated in a controversial fourth quarter personal foul call on an Arkansas lineman.
 The resulting 15-yard penalty allowed the Gators to continue what turned out to be their game-winning drive.
 The SEC ultimately issued an apology for the call and suspended the officiating crew.
+Arkansas would go on to finish the season 8–5 after beating the Conference-USA champion East Carolina Pirates in the 2010 Liberty Bowl, 20–17 in OT.

 The Razorbacks also enjoyed success under Petrino in the 2010 season, finishing 10–2 and notching their first major bowl appearance in two decades, against Ohio State.
 In the 2011 Sugar Bowl, Ohio State built an early lead behind the play of Terrelle Pryor and Daniel Herron, but Arkansas came back in the second half.
 As the Razorbacks were driving for a go-ahead score in the final minutes, Ryan Mallett threw an interception near the Ohio State 20-yard line, and Ohio State ran out the clock.
+On July 8, 2011, under scrutiny from the NCAA due to a variety of program irregularities and violations of Ohio State University and NCAA policies, Ohio State vacated the 2011 Sugar Bowl win along with 11 other victories in their 2010 season.
+Arkansas was still forced to count the game as a loss, finishing 10–3.

 The Razorbacks won the 2012 Cotton Bowl Classic in Dallas, defeating Kansas State by a score of 29–16.
-The Hogs concluded the 2011 season with an 11–2 record, with their only losses to Alabama and LSU.
-It was just the third 11-win season in Arkansas' 119-year football history.
-The Razorbacks also finished fifth in both major polls, their first top-ten finish in 30 years.
+The Hogs concluded the 2011 season with an 11–2 record, with their only losses at Alabama and at LSU, both of whom played in the BCS national championship game.
+It was just the third 11-win season in Arkansas' 119-year football history, and their first since 1977.
+The Razorbacks also finished ranked #5 in both major polls, their first top-ten finish in 30 years.